stanford-dancebreak/stanford-dancebreak.github.io/content/info/locations.md

 4. Room 116 functions as a space for many kinds of art; the dance floor is located at the back of the space.

-This room has no integrated sound system; we use the Dancebreak speaker instead.
+This room has a dance-friendly floor and an integrated A/V system; however, we have had varied success using the A/V system so it's a good idea to bring a backup speaker.

 ## Graduate Community Center